Guides, Examples and Vocabularies

 - If your research is to be reviewed by an ethics committee, include a sample information sheet, a consent form for research participants, and a data anonymisation plan in your request for review.
 Also include your plan to archive the data in the request.

-- Read through the guidelines for Informing Research Participants .
+- Read through the Data Management Guidelines for Informing Research Participants .

-- Read through the guidelines for Anonymisation and Personal Data .
+- Read through the Data Management Guidelines for Anonymisation and Personal Data .

 Intellectual Property Rights